-attend and provide input to meetings of the Technical Plenary and its official sub-groups.
+attend and provide input to meetings of the Technical Plenary and its sub-groups.
 However such input shall be limited to clarifications regarding regulatory matters and informational contributions.

 7. Intellectual Property

 7.1 Joint Copyright.

 The Partners Type 1 shall jointly own all copyrights on the Technical Specifications, Technical Reports and other documents approved within oneM2M arising from this Agreement.
 Nothing in this Agreement shall prevent a Partner Type 1 from distributing Technical Specifications and Technical Reports approved within oneM2M in whatever manner the Partner Type 1 may deem appropriate.